+17.08 Boathouse

-17.08 Boathouse Description: A building placed above or near a waterbody that is used for the noncommercial storage of one or more watercraft and related equipment.
-Parking Requirements: On-site parking is not required Supplemental Standards: (a) Other permits.
-The property owner shall obtain all necessary permits from the Wisconsin Department of Natural Resources, United States Army Corps of Engineers, and other regulatory agencies as may be required. (b) Allowable uses.
+Description: A building placed above or near a waterbody that is used for the noncommercial storage of one or more watercraft and related equipment.

+(a) Other permits.
+The property owner shall obtain all necessary permits from the Wisconsin Department of Natural Resources, United States Army Corps of Engineers, and other regulatory agencies as may be required.

+- (b) Allowable uses.
 The use of a boathouse is limited to the storage of watercraft and related equipment.
-A boathouse shall not be used for human habitation. (c) Yard setbacks.
+A boathouse shall not be used for human habitation. - (c) Yard setbacks.
 A boathouse may be located within a shoreyard, but shall be no closer than 10 feet to the ordinary high-water mark of the stream or lake on which it fronts.
-A boathouse shall not be closer than 3 feet to a side lot line. (d) Number.
-No more than one boathouse shall be located on a parcel of land. (e) Floor area.
-The boathouse shall contain at least 200 square feet of floor area to more than 400 square feet. (f) Plumbing fixtures.
-A boathouse hall have a garage-type door on the side of the building facing the water. (g) Plumbing fixtures.
-A boathouse has a flat roof, the rooftop area may be used as an outdoor living area, provided the roof is designed for such use and otherwise meets applicable building codes (e.g., safety railing) and the top of the railing shall not be higher than the maximum height for accessory buildings in the zoning district in which it is located. (f) Construction standards.
-A boathouse shall be placed on a continuous perimeter foundation that extends below the frost line or on a continuous perimeter foundation.
-That extends below the frost line or on a continuous perimeter foundation.
-That extends below the frost line or on a continuous perimeter foundation.
-That extends below the frost line or on a content sub.
-17.09 Exterior communication device Description: An antenna used to capture wireless telecommunication signals.
-Parking Requirements: On-site parking is not required Supplemental Standards: A ground-mounted radio/television antenna shall not exceed a height of 25 feet as measured from the ground surface.
-A building-mounted radio/television antenna shall not extend more than 10 feet above the roofline.
-17.10 Family day care home Description: A private residence licensed as a day care center by the state where care is provided for 4 to 8 children.
-Note: See s.
-66.1017, Wis.
-Stats.
-A group day care (9 or more children) is considered a principal use and is therefore listed as a special care facility (4.0 series) Parking Requirements: On-site parking is not required Supplemental Standards: Prior to the establishment of a family day care home, the operator shall obtain a license from the state as may be required by state law and maintain such license for the life of the use or until the state no longer requires such license.
-17.11 Fence Description: A linear structure constructed for aesthetics, as a visual barrier, and/or to control entry or exit into an area.
-Typical materials include wood, metal, wire, masonry, stacked rocks, or logs.
-Parking Requirements: On-site parking is not required Supplemental Standards: Fences must comply with all applicable provisions in Article 15 of the zoning code.
+A boathouse shall not be closer than 3 feet to a side lot line. - (d) Number.
+No more than one boathouse shall be located on a parcel of land. - (e) Floor area.
+The boathouse shall contain at least 200 square feet of floor area but not more than 400 square feet. - (f) Access door requirement.
+A boathouse shall have a garage-type door on the side of the building facing the water. - (g) Plumbing fixtures.
+A boathouse may contain plumbing for 2 sinks, one toilet, and one standup shower, provided such fixtures are connected to an approved wastewater system. - (h) Use of flat roof.
+If the boathouse has a flat roof, the rooftop area may be used as an outdoor living area, provided the roof is designed for such use and otherwise meets applicable building codes (e.g., safety railing) and the top of the railing shall not be higher than the maximum height for accessory buildings in the zoning district in which it is located. - (i) Construction standards.
+A boathouse shall be placed on a continuous perimeter foundation that extends below the frost line or on a concrete slab. - (j) Human habitation.
+A boathouse shall not be used for human habitation.